rkaramc-learn/learn-llm-rag/NEXT STEPS.md

 To make a reusable LLM wrapper, we will refactor the code in `__init__.py:callSimpleLLM()`.
 Extract the configuration code into a reusable function in a new file `simple_llm.py`.

+### Implement Logging

+Track git tag [step_1.2]

+Add logging to the files `__init__.py` and `simple_llm.py`.
+We will be using the built-in `logging` module in Python.

+Logging will help us debug the code and track usage.
+However, to be useful, logging will need to be at the appropriate level.
+For the purposes of this tutorial, we will log at the `INFO` level.
+Any error messages will be logged at the `ERROR` level.
+Common logging points are at the start and end of a function, and at the start and end of a loop or an important function call to external modules.

 # Version 2 -- Simple RAG